 If you’re traveling with young kids, you’ll want to add the McWane Science Center and the Birmingham Zoo to your itinerary!
 “The Magic City” has something for every type of traveler between the Barber Vintage Motorsports Museum, Vulcan Park and Museum, the Birmingham Botanical Gardens, Sloss Furnaces National Historic Landmark, and the Birmingham Museum of Art.

 Distance from Atlanta: 200 miles (3 hours, 25 minutes)

-Asheville, located in the Blue Ridge Mountains, is probably best known as home to the Biltmore Estate.
-Built in the style of a French chateau, this mansion draws thousands of visitors each year.
-In fact, the Biltmore Estate is the largest privately-owned house in the United States.
+Asheville is one of the most interesting weekend getaways from Atlanta.
+Located in the Blue Ridge Mountains, it’s probably best known as home to the Biltmore Estate.
+Built in a French chateau style, this grandiose attraction draws thousands of visitors each year.
+In fact, the Biltmore Estate is the largest privately-owned house in the United States!

 Moreover, Asheville is a great spot to explore nature by visiting the Pisgah National Forest or driving along the Blue Ridge Parkway.
 After spending the day outdoors, don’t forget to check out some local breweries, like Catawba Brewing Co., Twin Leaf Brewery, and Burial Brewing Co.
 Asheville is thought to have more breweries per capita than anywhere else in the U.S.!

 Distance from Atlanta: 250 miles (3 hours, 40 minutes)

 For one of the most romantic Atlanta weekend getaways, head to Savannah, Georgia.
 As the oldest city in the state, this coastal gem is packed with history, beautiful architecture, and Southern charm.
 The best–and the most entertaining–way to explore the historic district is on a ghost tour!